Avastin® (There may be other brand names for this medication.)

 How is it Administered?

-Your medicine will be given intravenously (IV), which means it will given by injection into a vein, usually in your arm, wrist, hand or chest.
+Your medicine will be given by infusion into a vein (intravenous or IV), usually in your arm, wrist, hand or chest.

 What is Bevacizumab Used For?

 Bevacizumab is a type of targeted therapy, rather than traditional chemotherapy.
 Specifically, it is a monoclonal antibody.

 Cancer is a group of diseases in which abnormal cells multiply without control.
 Traditional chemotherapy agents identify cancer cells by their rapid rate of multiplication — and then attack those cells.
 Unfortunately, it also attacks normal cells that multiply quickly.
 Targeted therapy identifies other differences between normal cells and cancer cells, and then uses that difference to attack the cancer cells, sparing more of the normal cells.